isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 </div>

 ---
-<h3><a id="olympics"></a>Show some love for Team Singapore Olympians</h3>
+<h3><a id="olympics"></a>Show Some Love for Team Singapore Olympians</h3>

 Cheer on our Team Singapore athletes as they prepare for the Olympics and Paralympics in Tokyo, Japan.
 Our athletes have invested a lot of time, effort, sweat and tears in their journey to Olympic qualification.

-Show them some love as they do Singapore proud!
+**Show them some love as they do Singapore proud!**

-Here's how you can do it:
+**Here's how you can do it:**

 * Step 1: Create your well wishes message to Team Singapore.
-Signs should be A3 size and words should be visible on camera (Add creativity, make it fun )
+Signs should be A3 size and words should be visible on camera (Add creativity, make it fun)
-* Step 2: Film yourself with the sign for 15 seconds (Happy faces )
+* Step 2: Film yourself with the sign for 15 seconds (Happy faces)
-* Step 3: Post your video clip on Instagram with the hashtag #OneTeamSG #TPSupportsTeamSG; Tag @sgolympics @teamsingapore @temasekpoly
+* Step 3: Post your video clip on Instagram with the hashtag **#OneTeamSG #TPSupportsTeamSG; Tag @sgolympics @teamsingapore @temasekpoly**

 Videos should be posted by **Friday, 23 July**, in time for the Olympics.